juaml/junifer/docs/extending/marker.rst

    To simplify the ``store`` method, define keys of the dictionary based on the corresponding store functions in the :ref:`storage types <storage_types>`.
-   For example, if the output is a ``vector``, the keys of the dictionary should be ``data`` and ``col_names``.
+   For example, if the output is a ``Vector``, the keys of the dictionary should be ``data`` and ``col_names``.

 .. code-block:: python